Bee Removal, Bee Control, Bee Hive Removal, San Antonio 210-430-3996

-3. Honey bees, scientifically also known as Apis mellifera, are environmentally friendly and are vital as pollinators.
+3. Honey bees, scientifically also known as Apis Mellifera, are environmentally friendly and are vital as pollinators.

-4. Honey is the only food that includes all the substances necessary to sustain life, including enzymes, vitamins, minerals, and water; and it’s the only food that contains “pinocembrin”, an antioxident associated with improved brain functioning.
+4. Honey is the only food that includes all the substances necessary to sustain life, including enzymes, vitamins, minerals, and water; and it’s the only food that contains “pinocembrin”, an antioxidant associated with improved brain functioning.

-5. Honey bees have 170 odorant receptors, compared with only 62 in fruit flies and 79 in mosquitoes.
+5. Honey bees have 170 odor-ant receptors, compared with only 62 in fruit flies and 79 in mosquitoes.
 Their exceptional olfactory abilities include kin recognition signals, social communication within the hive, and odor recognition for finding food.
 Their since of smell was so precise that it could differentiate hundreds of different floral varieties and tell whether a flower carried pollen or nectar from meters away.

 6. The average worker bee produces about 1/12th teaspoon of honey in her lifetime.